Black Gold: The Area's Coal Kingdom

 Located in the 1926 original (restored) railroad depot building in Portage.
 Extraordinary displays of area history and culture formed through the influences of coal mining, railroads, steel, forests, water, and recreation.
 Pennsylvania Railroad artifacts, exhibits, train viewing, and the video 63 Men Down.

 While visiting the Johnstown Flood Memorial, stop by for a glimpse of the region’s coal mining heritage.
+The 1889 Park hosts vintage coal hauling cars, and a museum with various displays for visitors.
+There is also a memorial tree park dedicated to local coal miners and their families.
 Located along Lake Road.
 Open seasonally.